 Joseph Edwin Haeger reviews People from My Neighborhood by Hiromi Kawakami, translated by Ted Goossen.
 (Soft Skull Press)

 S.M.
-Park’s continuing column Risen Apes about being a 70-year-old boomer.
-In this column “Waiting for Nothing,” Park shares stories about birthdays and his relationship with Chantal.
+Park’s column Risen Apes about being a 70-year-old boomer.
+In “Pot of Gold,” Park talks about frugality, storytelling in public, and Greyhound buses.